poojaram/PythonBasics/README.md

-# nb-1-starter
+# Notebook Set 1
-Starter repo for notebook set 1
+In this notebook set, you'll get familiar with the basics of Python.